Cacti/documentation/Plugins.md

 ### Unistall a plugin

-To uninstall a plugin go into the plugins page console >> configuration >> plugins Click on the plugin to disable the plugin
+To uninstall a plugin go into the plugins page `Console > Configuration > Plugins` Click on the plugin to disable the plugin

 Click on the red dot beside the plugin to uninstall the plugin a dialouge box will appear now click uninstall.